Jakomaro/takeaway/readme.md

-Let's create a go rest api application production ready with logs, error handling and monitoring using TDD.
+I want to create a go rest api application production ready with logs, error handling and monitoring using TDD.
 Let's say a takeaway shop wants a website for ordering food, and we want to keep track of the preparation time and the waiting queue to return a good estimate of the waiting time.
-The application will also allow to pay for the order.
+The application should also allow to pay for the order.
 Naturally we will build this in small steps using tdd.
 Let's do the project analysis first.

 # Project Analysis